nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 2. Walk south, southeast, then west and speak to [Demetrius](https://stardewvalleywiki.com/Demetrius).
    - You do not need to speak to Robin as the game already considers you as having met her.
 3. If [Sebastian](https://stardewvalleywiki.com/Sebastian) is outside his house, speak to him.
 If he's inside his house, walk inside and speak to him there, then exit the house.
-4. Walk south and transition to Pelican Town.
+4. Walk south to Pelican Town.

-### Pelican Town: Third visit
+### Pelican Town (3)

 1. Go south, then west behind the [Community Center](https://stardewvalleywiki.com/Community_Center).
 2. Clear the fenced area of Weeds.
    - The tile blocking the fenced area will randomly be a Weed, a Stone, or a branch, so have the correct tool selected before you get to the tile.
 3. Walk west past the fountain and cut Weeds near the edge of the screen.
-4. Walk south, then west, and transition to the Bus Stop.
+4. Walk south, then west to the Bus Stop.

-### The Bus Stop: Second visit
+### The Bus Stop (2)

 1. Pick up the forageables you dropped.
 Occasionally, you may not have room for all the items.
 If this occurs, eat all the Spring Onions you gathered.
-If you still don't have room, transition to The Farm, deposit everything except your tools into the Chest, then transition to the Bus Stop to collect any remaining forageables.
+If you still don't have room, walk west to The Farm, deposit everything except your tools into the Chest, then walk east to the Bus Stop to collect any remaining forageables.
-2. Transition to The Farm.
+2. Walk west to The Farm.

-### Planting crops
+### The Farm (3)

 1. Eat any remaining Spring Onions.
 2. Clear enough ground to plant 15 Parsnip Seeds and whatever Mixed Seeds you carry, plus a few more spots for Mixed Seeds in case you gather more shortly.